The Return Map in the Class $\mathcal{O}_C$: Geometry, Dynamics, and Thickness Regularity: Introduction

+The first-order expansion established here is, to our knowledge, new in the context of shape analysis.
+While the gradient descent structure is reminiscent of classical gradient flows on manifolds \cite{Nesterov2004}, the crucial difference is that our dynamics is discrete by geometric construction---it is not a numerical discretization of a continuous flow, but rather an exact geometric algorithm whose generator is dictated by the shape of $\Omega$.
+The analogy with holonomy in differential geometry is purely structural and is discussed in Section \ref{sec:hidden}; we emphasize that no connection or parallel transport is involved.

 The paper is organized as follows.
-Section~\ref{sec:geometric} recalls the geometric setting and the definition of the class $\mathcal{O}_C$.
-Section~\ref{sec:thickness} introduces the thickness function and the radial parametrization.
-Section~\ref{sec:reciprocal} defines the reciprocal map.
-Section~\ref{sec:return} introduces the return map and the discrete dynamics.
-Section~\ref{sec:expansion} derives the first-order expansion with curvature corrections.
-Section~\ref{sec:fixedpoints} analyzes fixed points, stability, and Lyapunov structure.
-Section~\ref{sec:continuous} interprets the discrete dynamics as a gradient flow after time reparametrization.
-Section~\ref{sec:numerical} presents numerical simulations illustrating various dynamical behaviors.
-Section~\ref{sec:holonomy} discusses the conceptual interpretation as a hidden round-trip and its holonomy analogy.
-Section~\ref{sec:variational} explores variational problems within the class $\mathcal{O}_C$.
-Section~\ref{sec:open} concludes with open problems and perspectives.
+Section \ref{sec:geom} recalls the geometric setting and the definition of the class $\mathcal{O}_C$.
+Section \ref{sec:thickness} introduces the thickness function and the radial parametrization.
+Section \ref{sec:reciprocal} defines the reciprocal map.
+Section \ref{sec:returnmap} introduces the return map and the discrete dynamics.
+Section \ref{sec:expansion} derives the first-order expansion with curvature corrections.
+Section \ref{sec:stability} analyzes fixed points, stability, and Lyapunov structure.
+Section \ref{sec:continuous} interprets the discrete dynamics as a gradient flow after time reparametrization.
+Section \ref{sec:numerics} presents numerical simulations illustrating various dynamical behaviors and discusses the limits of the gradient interpretation.
+Section \ref{sec:hidden} discusses the conceptual interpretation as a hidden round-trip and formalizes the Geometric Excursion Principle.
+Section \ref{sec:regularity} develops the regularity theory for the thickness function and establishes the bilipschitz equivalence.
+Section \ref{sec:open} concludes with open problems and perspectives.